 Main areas of practice

-Dealing with financial matters following a divorce and where there are significant family or business assets is her main area of expertise.
+Dealing with highly complex financial matters following a divorce or separation and where there are significant Trust or business assets is her main area of expertise; with issues being resolved through the court process or alternatively mediated as appropriate.

 - International Academy of Collaborative Lawyers